 It’s always nice to have extra spends during the holidays, meaning you can take part in more activities as a family and even go further afield on holiday.
-There are many ways to save up extra money, searching the internet lists many ways in which to make money from home.
+There are many ways to save up extra money, searching the internet lists many ways on how to make money from home.
 However if you want something that is easy to keep track of and convenient, here are some ways in which you can make money from unwanted items in your home…

 Car Boot Sale